Severe Thunderstorm Warning issued for Berks, Montgomery by NWS - News Break

 Severe Thunderstorm Warning issued for Berks, Montgomery by NWS

-Effective: 2021-07-08 16:19:00 EDT Expires: 2021-07-08 16:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-08 16:06:00 EDT Expires: 2021-07-08 16:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Berks; Montgomery A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM EDT FOR EASTERN BERKS AND NORTHWESTERN MONTGOMERY COUNTIES At 419 PM EDT, a severe thunderstorm was located near Birdsboro, or 8 miles east of Reading, moving northeast at 25 mph.
+Target Area: Berks; Montgomery The National Weather Service in Mount Holly NJ has issued a * Severe Thunderstorm Warning for Eastern Berks County in eastern Pennsylvania Northwestern Montgomery County in southeastern Pennsylvania * Until 445 PM EDT. * At 406 PM EDT, a severe thunderstorm was located over Birdsboro, or near Reading, moving northeast at 25 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor damage to vehicles is possible.
-Wind damage to roofs, siding, trees, and power lines is possible.
-Locations impacted include Birdsboro, Kutztown, Fleetwood, Topton, Bally, Bechtelsville, Lyons, Boyertown, St. Lawrence, Amity Gardens, Lorane and Reiffton.
-This includes Interstate 78 in Pennsylvania between mile markers 43 and 44.
+Wind damage to roofs, siding, trees, and power lines is possible. * Locations impacted include Reading, Birdsboro, Kutztown, Fleetwood, Topton, Bally, Bechtelsville, Lyons, New Morgan, Boyertown, Mount Penn, St. Lawrence, Lorane, Reiffton, Amity Gardens and Flying Hills.
+This includes the following highways Interstate 78 in Pennsylvania between mile markers 43 and 44.
+Interstate 176 in Pennsylvania between mile markers 5 and 11.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0